vmontes/designpatterns/README.md

 # Design Patterns
-Exercises from the class Design Patterns in Modern C++
+Exercises from the class Design Patterns in Modern C++ (Dmitri Nesteruk)